minweiqing/You-Are-What-You-Eat-Exploring-Rich-Recipe-Information-for-Cross-Region-Food-Analysis/README.md

 Google Drive: https://drive.google.com/open?id=1U5a-1R-b4Gl_La0rUAFWDgM8eIAF_pR3

 ## Reference
-If you are interested in our work and want to cite it, please acknowledge the following paper:

 ```
 @Article{Min-YAWYE-TMM2018,
   author =  {W. Min and B. K. Bao and S. Mei and Y. Zhu and Y. Rui and S. Jiang},